edehr/edehr/docs/shared/assignments/README.md

 ## Courses / Activities

-The EdEHR Activity model represents both the course and activity (sometimes called assignment) as defined in the learning tool in a single object called 'Activity'.
-It can figure out a list of courses by examining all the activities and pulling out the course information.
+The EdEHR Activity model represents both the course and activity as defined in the learning tool in a single object called 'Activity'.
+This list of courses is determined by examining all the activities and pulling out the course information.
 The elements of the LTI data that begin with 'context' define a LTI course.
 The elements of the LTI data that begin with 'resource' define a LTI activity.